-5.5.
-Network error handling
+5.7.
+Network and Server error handling

 Like any software that needs to communicate with other hosts over the network, Anjay needs to be prepared to handle communication errors.
 This page documents the library’s behavior during various error conditions.

-5.5.1.
+5.7.2.
 Outgoing request error handling table

 The following table describes the behavior of Anjay when various error conditions happen while performing each of the client-initiated operations.